 The rear hub motor of the Pace is quick and responsive.
 When activated via the throttle or by pedaling, it quickly and smoothly jumps into action and propels the bike forward.
 Whether using the throttle or the pedals to get started, the motor isn’t jumping or “jerky” off the line and smoothly begins to accelerate forward.

 Once at speed, the Pace smoothly rolls along.
 Whether you’re using the throttle or the pedals to move forward, maintaining speed is pretty effortless (if you choose it to be).
 While the thumb throttle is easy to reach, we preferred the more natural feel of pedaling to keep the motor buzzing along.

 Pedal assist modes on ebikes vary the amount of power the motor provides during the ride.
 The higher the PAS mode, the more “push” or input you will feel from the motor and the faster you are likely to go.
 The lower the PAS, the less “push” you will feel and the slower you are likely to go.

-All PAS modes can assist the rider in reaching 20 mph on the Pace 350 (28mph on the Pace 500), but the amount of input the motor provides to the bike changes with each PAS.
+All PAS modes can assist the rider in reaching 20 mph (or 28mph if you adjust the max speed on the LCD screen), but the amount of input the motor provides to the bike changes with each PAS.

 For example (these numbers are just an example!), if a motor in PAS 5 provides 95% of the power needed to get to 20 mph, the rider must provide the remaining 5% by pedaling.
 In the lower PAS 3 mode, the motor may provide 70% and the rider 30%.